hazycora/hazycora/README.md

 If you've just got some feedback and don't need a response, send a message to me on [my site](https://hazy.su/contact).

 ### 💵 Throw away your money:
 I've got an account on [LiberaPay](https://liberapay.com/hazy), which is like Patreon but a non-profit and actually good.
-If you want, you can make a one-time donation there.
+If it's easier, you can instead send a donation on [PayPal](https://paypal.me/hazycora).